CrowdDynamicsLab/Quadratic-Survey-Dataset-and-Analysis/data/Readme.md

 The first set of Mental, Physical, Temporal, Performance, Effort, Frustration are the raw scores, the second set are the sets, the third set are the weighted subscale scores

 ## vx_cleaned_public
 These files are extracted user behavior data with the specific options masked.
+Exact options are marked away to protect study participants, thus we do not release the mapping from the id to the actual option.

 - type: The type of the event recorded by the system
     - initializing system: The user began the study